mihir-kanzariya/Node-Cluster/README.md

 ### Test performance of app, you need to install [siege](https://jason.pureconcepts.net/2011/09/installing-siege-mac-os-x-lion/) on your system.
 After installing [siege](https://jason.pureconcepts.net/2011/09/installing-siege-mac-os-x-lion/) use below command
 ```
 > siege -r1000 -c10 http://localhost:3000/
 ```
-This command Send 10 users continuously 1000 times.
-At the last you will see statistics.
-And see the differences between withcluster.js and withoutcluster.js.
+This command send 10 users continuously 1000 times.
+At the last you will see statistics and see the differences between `withcluster.js` and `withoutcluster.js`.